dharinparekh/Clipper-Co/README.md

 # Clipper-Co.
 This is an app that can be used to share clipboard between various users.
 A user can share his/her clipboard among his/her device via his/her login credentials, also a particular user can share the clipboard without sharing the credentials using a OTP.
+Now, what do we mean by sharing your clipboard?
+Well, you copy some text on one device (via CTRL + C or any other means) and that text can now be pasted on another device, or rather, a number of other devices!
+The ultimate simplification of sharing texts between multiple devices!

 ### Advantages for common clipboard that we built
 * A common clipboard for all your devices, copy once, paste everywhere.